Find the perfect place to stay for your Cooperstown, NY, vacation

 "This (attention) has created a whole new world for him," said D'Ambrosio.
 "He loved the village when he arrived here.
 The displays and books have opened up opportunities for him to share these treasures."

 Clark commented, "The books were everything Richard, Paul (D'Ambrosio) and I hoped it would be.
-We shared the same concept and philosophy behind the work."
+We shared the same concept and philosophy behind

 "I have to stay up to date," said Duncan, adding with a slight laugh, "I didn't even know how to use a computer a few years ago."